-Rose Springs - Located off of Forest Road 46 about 15 miles south of Pomeroy, WA, this area offers the perfect slope for sledding.
-This area is located off of the road with ample parking.
+Rose Springs - 15 miles south of Pomeroy, WA on FSR 46.
+This area offers the perfect slope for sledding with ample parking.

-Andies Prairie - This area is located just off of Oregon State Highway 204, 7 miles east of Tollgate and offers a place for the whole family to play.
+Andies Prairie - 7 miles east of Tollgate, OR off State HWY 204.
+Offers a place for the whole family to play.